 Successful people go with the later.

 Innovation is everything.

-What have you learned from failing?
+What have you learned from failure?

 Share your “failures” turned “successes” in the comments below!